 - Sociopath — usually trauma inspired (nurtured), flat emotional affectations, lack empathy, know right from wrong but likely to manufacture chaos for others in an attempt to amuse themselves when feeling bored

-- Psychopath — more violent or verbally volatile by nature, more erratic and emotional in general, may have biological thinning of brain area that limits healthy and full-scale range of emotions
+- Psychopath — more violent or verbally volatile by nature, more erratic and emotional in general, may have biological thinning of a brain area that limits the healthy and full-scale range of emotions

 - Narcopath — meets diagnostic behavioral criteria for having Narcissism plus Sociopathic nature (trauma inspired, deviant personality further hyper-stimulated to readily adapt into harsh, brutal, or narcissistic culture)